-Net loss attributable to Ballard from continuing operations excludes the net loss attributed to the non-controlling interests in the losses of Dantherm Power.
-During the first quarters of 2015 and 2014, we held a 52% equity interest in Dantherm Power.
-Net loss attributed to non-controlling interests for the first quarter of 2014 was (\$0.3) million, consistent with the first quarter of 2014.
+Net loss attributable to Ballard from continuing operations excludes the net loss attributed to the non-controlling interests in the losses of Dantherm Power related to their 48% equity interest in Dantherm Power.
+Net loss attributed to non-controlling interests for the third quarter of 2015 was (\$0.2) million, as compared to (\$0.3) million for the third quarter of 2014.